-Chairman (interpretation): Thank you, (interpretation ends) Minister.
-Mr. Chown, Please proceed.
+Chairman (interpretation): Thank you, minister. (interpretation ends) Mr. Chown, please proceed.

 Mr. Chown: Thank you, Mr. Chairman.
-I'm not batting a thousand today on clarity, but I'll try and be clearer on this one.
+I'm not batting a thousand today on clarity, but I'll try to be clearer on this one.
 Thank you.

-When the fuel sold the accounting entry is to record revenue because there's cash coming the door and you inventory balance goes down.
+When the fuel is sold, the accounting entry is to record revenue because there's cash coming in the door and your inventory balance goes down.
 In this case, because there is no incoming cash associated with this, the accounting entry is to record an expense, and then the other side is to reduce the inventory.
-The only difference is one records a revenue and then as a reduction; the other records an expense and an asset reduction.
+The only difference is that one records the revenue and then the other records an expense and an asset reduction.
 Thank you, Mr. Chairman.